-There is an increased demand of professional logo designers due to the increase of companies and brands and ultimately, the competition among them.
+There is an increased demand for professional logo designers due to the increase of companies and brands and ultimately, the competition among them.
 This caused a lot of jobs in the market for professional designers and their logo designing services.
 But not everyone is an experienced logo designer and thus, you need to be careful of who you hire to design for your brand.
-Here are some tips as to how you can choose a reliable, experiences and professional designer:
+Here are some tips as to how you can choose a reliable, experienced and professional design.

 - An adaptable designer